rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <!--
 <h3>Running Macros, Setting Flags and Variables and Executing Other Actions</h3>
 -->
-There are three "catagories" into which interactions with HomeVision and HomeAssitant can be grouped.
+There are at least three "categories" into which interactions with HomeVision and Home Assistant can be grouped.
 <ul>
 <li>Direct control of a Discovered object via its HomeAssistant entity.
 </li><li>Control using multiple objects via created entities in yaml.